libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 Note that the score function is still present in the bootstrappers, which ensures that invalid messages, colocation, and behavioural penalties apply to misbehaving nodes such that they do not receive PX or are advertised to the rest of the network.
-In addition, network operators may configure the application specific scoring function such that the bootstrappers enforce further constraints into accepting new nodes (eg protocol handshakes, staked participation, and so on).
+In addition, network operators may configure the application-specific scoring function such that the bootstrappers enforce further constraints into accepting new nodes (eg protocol handshakes, staked participation, and so on).